bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/code-review-and-bip324.md

 At first, of course, getting familiar with the build environment, running the tests and everything.
 Then the first PR got approved, you dig more and more into the code and it became more fun over the time.
 And at that time, you probably remember there was this pandemic shortly after.
-So I had a lot of time beginning of 2020 And I, yeah, we'll also talk about that, but I mostly got into the test framework where I contributed the most.
+So I had a lot of time beginning of 2020.
+We'll also talk about that, but I mostly got into the test framework where I contributed the most.
 And at that time, I also applied for the Chaincode residency.
 I had a talk with Jonas and John Newbery, which I first saw there.
 I think he was the one being responsible for checking my submission.